opentoken-io/opentoken/doc/api/signed-requests.md

 The URI path is everything after the hostname, including the first slash.
 This must preserve the case.

 The query string includes any optional parameters.
 In URIs they appear after a `?`.
-If you had a URI such as `https://api.opentoken.io/test?something=true`, then this line would be `something=true`.
+If you had a URI such as `https://api.opentoken.io/test?something=true&count=2`, then this line would be `something=true&count=2`.
 It would not contain the `?`.

 The formatted headers were generated in the previous section.